Evening thundershowers over most parts of the island

 WEATHER FORECAST FOR SEA AREAS AROUND THE ISLAND

-Showers or thundershowers will occur at several places in the sea areas extending from Kankasanturai to Matara via Mannar, Colombo and Galle in the evening or night.
-Winds will be South-easterly or variable and speed will be (10-30) kmph in the sea areas around the island.
+Showers or thundershowers will occur in the sea areas extending from Mannar to Matara via Colombo and Galle.
+Showers or thundershowers will occur at a few places over other sea areas in the evening or night.
+Winds will be South-easterly or variable in direction and speed will be (10-30) kmph in the sea areas around the island.
 Temporarily strong gusty winds (up to 70-80 kmph) and very rough seas can be expected during thundershowers.

 WEATHER FORECAST FOR NEXT 36 HOURS

-The possibility for evening thundershowers is still high over most parts of the island.
-Showers or thundershowers will occur over most parts of the island after 2.00 p.m.
-Light showers may occur in the Southern province in the morning too.
-Fairly heavy falls about 75-100 mm are likely at some places in North-central, Central, Western and Uva Provinces.
+Tonight: Showers or thundershowers will occur at several places in Western, Sabaragamuwa, Central, North-western and Uva provinces and in Galle, Matara and Anuradhapura districts.
+Tomorrow: Showers or thundershowers will occur over most parts of the island after 2.00 p.m.
+Fairly heavy falls above 75 mm are likely at some places in Western, Sabaragamuwa, Central, North-western and Uva provinces and in Galle, Matara and Anuradhapura districts.
+Light showers may occur in the coastal areas of the Southern province in the morning too.
+Misty conditions can be expected at some places in Western, Sabaragamuwa, Central and North-central provinces during the morning.
 General public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.

 City Temperature (0C) Relative Humidity (%) Weather